-The (international) supply chain for industrial capital goods is shortening and rapidly changing.
+The (international) supply chain for industrial capital goods is rapidly changing.
 The function of importer/distributor is weakening.
-All players in the supply chain are continuously forced to justify their added value.
 Spare parts margins are deteriorating.
-Both branded and non-branded competitors are doing all they can to capture your installed based population.
+Branded and non-branded competitors are doing all they can to capture your installed based population.

 Customer loyalty is weakening, mainly because of massive price transparency through the Internet.
-The Internet easily enables TCO calculations, which in turn leads to highly competitive forces, especially for parts pricing in maintenance contracts.
-New and existing customers compare and buy on the internet, demand full-convenience and only want to use and pay for product utilization.
+The Internet gives easy insight in pricing and total-cost-of-ownership (TCO), leading to very competitive forces, especially for parts pricing in maintenance contracts.
+New and existing customers compare and buy on the internet, demand full-convenience and basically only want to pay for product utilization.
 Preferably purchased directly from the manufacturer.
 When they need it, where they need it and at a standard tariff per km, hour, day or kg with no bother at all.
 How do you prepare for this new generation of customers?

-You feel the need to review your business model, your internal communications and processes but you are overloaded with priorities.
-You might be in need of an unbiased sparring partner that understands the market, the trends and the workings of your industry.
+You feel the need to review your business model and internal processes but you are also overloaded with priorities.

 Sounds familiar?, then proceed to my proposition